rooting-company/roxana/README.md

 **Obs:** There is others models of response that you can configure.
 See more in the **Main settings** section.

-#### Roxana framework has a lot more features than what it is exposed here, so, if you are interesting check the example application or the documentation guide for more details.
+#### Roxana framework has a lot more features than what it is exposed here, so, if you are interesting check the example application [Amazing Book Store](https://github.com/rooting-company/amazing-book-store) or the documentation guide for more details.

 ## Main settings